Top 10 Fascinating Tsunami Facts For Kids Of All Ages

 In affected areas, contaminated water and food sources, a lack of shelter and healthcare access, and other factors may exacerbate existing diseases (11).

 These interesting facts about Tsunamis will be informative and enlightening for your children.
-They will teach them about this natural phenomenon and the importance of taking care of mother Earth and valuing the natural resources.
+They even include some facts about earthquakes and other natural elements to help teach children about this natural phenomenon and the importance of taking care of Mother Earth and valuing natural resources.
 You can read these facts to them and show them some videos so that they would get a clear understanding.
 You can also ask them to read so they can share with their peers and have interesting questionnaires among themselves.

 Infographic: How Does A Tsunami Affect The Environment?